 Each entity represented in a file requires exactly one record and cannot have duplicate records.
 For example, within the Student file, the same student shouldn’t have 3 different records.
 Inactive records should be removed before importing to prevent duplicates.

-Each entity has only one ID (i.e. student ID, teacher ID, etc) and it must be unique throughout the entire file.
-For example, if the SIS uses two columns for its primary key for Classes, then the values should be concatenated into a single field that is unique in the import file.
+Each entity has only one ID (i.e. student ID, staff member ID, etc.) and it must be unique throughout the entire file.
+For example, if the SIS uses two columns for its primary key for IEP, then the values should be concatenated into a single field that is unique in the import file.

-Each file has data from a single roster year only (excluding the Transcript file).
-Typically the data is from the current roster year.
-However, for historical data loads during the initial setup of Enrich, the data may be from a prior roster year but data must still be loaded one year at a time.
+All IEP data must pertain only to the most recently completed IEP.

 Import Process

-Enrich will, on a scheduled basis, import the files from the Import Data Files Directory specified in the SPED Imports configuration.
-The district must export data from its SPED system into these text files into the directory, also on a scheduled basis.

-The Import Data Files Directory can be a UNC share, or can be a directory located on the Enrich database server.
-If an UNC path is used, the credentials required to connect to the remote file server must be specified in the SPED Imports configuration within Enrich.
+The SPED data import will ideally occur only once, however it is possible to import SPED data after the initial import should it be necessary to do so.Normally the SPED import files will be placed in a folder on the database server.
+If it is necessary to place them on a UNC share, the appropriate credentials to access that share on the remote server will be required.

 File Data Types